 It helps to know as much as possible about the people and environment where the course resides.
 What situation prompted the course?
 Why?
 How does the teacher impact the learning?
 What makes these learners right for this course?
-Ultimately, the course begins here.
-It seems counter intuitive, but like the boy in the puddle, it would make sense to consider the weather before dressing for the day.
+Ultimately, the class begins here.
+It seems counter-intuitive, but like the boy in the puddle, it would make sense to consider the weather before dressing for the day.
 Below is the dialog used to assess “weather” in my middle school learning environment.
 Understanding these details helps to optimize the plan.

 The model asks, “What would you want to tell your stakeholders about these five areas of consideration?”

 - Characteristics of the learners

 Here’s what I discovered and used to design the German course:

 1. Specific Context of the Teaching/Learning Situation

 How many students are in the class?
 Is the course primary, secondary, undergraduate, or graduate level?
 How long and frequent are the class meetings?
 How will the course be delivered: live, online, blended, flipped or in a classroom or lab?
 What physical elements of the learning environment will affect the class?
 What technology, networking, and access issues will affect the class?